chikeorjih/chikeorjih.github.io/_posts/2015-11-24-the-phantom-menace.md

 over 15 years ago?
 Well...I hate Jar Jar Binks.
 Jar Jar almost ruins the entire movie.
 Almost!

-For such an epic franchise, the movie began with what seems like a relatively insignificant story.
+For such an epic franchise, the movie began with a relatively insignificant story.
 I never really felt engaged with the trade federations blockades and clumsy droid soldiers.
-The introduction of the Jedi saved what would have been a pretty bland intro.
+The introduction of the Jedi saved what would have been a pretty bland debut.
 It helps that Ewan Mcgregor(Obi Wan Kenobi) and Liam Neeson(Qui Gon Jinn) are both in the movie.

-Obi Wan and Qui Gon's trip to the Gungan city appeared to exist only to validate the existence of Jar Jar Binks.
+Obi Wan and Qui Gon's initial trip to the Gungan city appeared to exist only to validate the existence of Jar Jar Binks.
 Jar Jar was infuriating to watch.
 He was clearly there for comic relief, but I sometimes wondered if George Lucas simply wanted to play with his big expensive cgi toys.
-An entire city of cgi Jar Jar look alikes seemed to confirm this assumption.
+An entire city of cgi Jar Jar look alikes seemed to confirm my assumption.
 The trip out of the city, while more interesting, was one big unnecessary action sequence.
-These combined sequences were probably my least favorite of the movie.
+These were probably my least favorite sequences of the movie.

 Things got significantly better when the Jedi met Queen Amidala.
 Natalie Portman did a commendable job portraying the queen.
 Her costumes are also worthy of note.
 They are superbly done and sometimes felt more alien than the actual aliens around her(Jar Jar Binks).
 The droid invasion and consequently, our heros fleeing to Tatooine sped up the pace of the story.

+>Amidalas costume and makeup were compelling

 For as good a job Portman did as Amidala, Jake Lloyd did the opposite as Anakin.
 He really was miscast.
-Anakin is probably the most complex character in all of Star Wars and we got Jake Lloyd and Hayden Christensen to play him...
+Anakin is supposedly the most complex character in all of Star Wars and we got Jake Lloyd and Hayden Christensen to play him...
 Bummer.
 To his credit, Lloyd came across as a better actor than Christensen did in the later movies.